w314/notes/javaNotes/javaQA.md

 ### 92 What state and behavior would you define in a subclass but not in the parent class?

+# WILL NEED RENUMBERING

+## Advanced Java MORE

+## 93 What is a functional interface and why would we use one?

+## 94 What is a lambda?
+Give an example of how we can use one.

+## 95 What is a method reference?

 process below

 ## Java